- Dr. Laurie Donovan

 Hairballs are not the same as vomit, but may sometimes be hidden within vomit.
 Frequent hairballs could be a sign of food allergies, intestinal issues, hormonal problems, or sometimes other illnesses.

-Is Cat Gagging or Coughing?
+Is Your Cat Gagging or Coughing?

 Coughing in cats can often be mistaken as gagging.
 If your cat seems like she is trying unsuccessfully to bring up a hairball, she may be coughing.
 Coughing in cats can be a sign of asthma or other lung disease.